Beginner's Guide to Peace - An Unfinished Journey

 As described in the introduction, the Non-Aggression Principle is a moral compass to guide us in living a free and peaceful life, not a detailed map for each individual.
 A compass can help us hold a steady course or find our way back when lost.
 It cannot, however, tell us what we will find when we enter uncharted territory.

-Beginning with the concept of self-ownership, we have deduced the requirements for strict limits on aggression and respect for property.
-This is encapsulated in the Non-Aggression Principle, or NAP.
-Embracing this principle, we have noted that governments the world over are unapologetic violators of the NAP.
+Beginning with the concept of self-ownership, we have demonstrated the value and beauty of freedom, peace and respect for property, ideas encapsulated in the NAP.
+Guided by this principle, we have noted that governments the world over are unapologetic violators of these fundamental rights.
 Many people, however, are still under the spell that, regardless of its transgressions, government is still needed to provide certain goods and services.
 This parallels a misguided belief in earlier times that slavery was an indispensable element of the economy.